Golden orb weaving spider fact sheet | Field of Mars EEC

 Image attributions

-A golden orb weaving spider – Field of Mars EEC illustration.
+A golden orb weaving spider – Field of Mars EEC (original illustration).

-Two tiny male golden orb weaving spiders above a large female in her web – “Spider with lil’ spiders” by Henry Oon.
+Two tiny male golden orb weaving spiders above the large female in her web – “Spider with lil’ spiders” by Henry Oon.
 Creative Commons Attribution-NonCommercial-NoDerivs 2.0 Generic.
 Available at: https://www.flickr.com/photos/henry_oon/415981220

 Female golden orb weaving spiders build large webs between shrubs, trees and other supports – “File:Trichonephila plumipes, Pacific Golden Orb Weaver.jpg” by Stu’s Images.
 Creative Commons Attribution-Share Alike 4.0 International.
 Available at: https://commons.wikimedia.org/wiki/File:Trichonephila_plumipes,_Pacific_Golden_Orb_Weaver.jpg